 - Step 7: After a block has been added to the chain, every other block that is added on top of it counts as a ‘confirmation’ for that block.
 For example, if your transaction is included in block 502, and the blockchain is 507 blocks long, it means your transaction has 5 confirmations (507–502).
 It is referred to as a confirmation because every time another block is added on top of the block your transaction is in, the blockchain reaches consensus again on the complete transaction history, including your transaction and your block.
 In other words, your transaction has been confirmed 5 times by the blockchain at that point.
 The more confirmations your transaction has, the deeper the block is embedded in the chain.
 As a result it’s harder for attackers to alter the block (read about how this works here).
 After a new block is added to the blockchain, all miners need to start over again at step three by forming a new block of transactions.

 We know that the concept of Bitcoin Mining can seem a bit complicated.
 We hope this has been helpful.
 As consultants to some of the most knowledgeable crypto mining teams we’ve learned there are sometimes gaps in knowledge that we’re happy to clear up.
 If you have any questions, we’re always happy to field them via email, in the comments below, or on social media.
 At this point you should have a better understanding of the basic terms surrounding mining and have a sense of how Bitcoin Mining really works.

 There’s a lot of growing pains with nascent industries such as blockchain and digital assets, but the core of the problem lies around the lack of education.
 Our goal is to help make things easier to understand.
-Please follow our twitter, like our LinkedIn, share this article, and subscribe here for exclusive content and updates from Sazmining.
+Please follow our twitter, like our LinkedIn, and share this article with a curious bitcoin miner.